akayami301-ctrl/CYNX-KAIRO-VEXOR-EXPOSE./README.md

 THE BACKEND(RELOAD)
 MATCHMAKER(LAWIN)
-if you want the launcher (BIG TROJAN)mp Akayami2901
+if you want the launcher (BIG TROJAN)mp 7u3x

 i put everything, Thanks for playing Iris, but I got tired of doing a Project Skid, that's why I'm leaving and going to Lyric.

-SKIDD DISCORD : https://discord.gg/susanoo project susanoo
+SKIDD DISCORD : https://discord.gg/crystalogfn project susanoo

-Not skidd project Velocity discord.gg/moonfn
+Not skidd project ... discord.gg/idk i make a new project

 and angels is not a skidd so i dont drop he launcher. lapse he just buy the vps lool